500 Internal Error

 Fix 2: Check your terminal for the real error

-The browser shows a generic 500, but the actual error is in your terminal where npm run dev is running.
-Look for the stack trace — it tells you exactly which line failed.
+The browser shows a generic โ500 Internal Errorโ for security (to avoid leaking stack traces).
+The actual error with full details is in your terminal where npm run dev is running.

 # TypeError: Cannot read properties of undefined (reading 'id')

-If your load function depends on URL params or external data:
+If your load function depends on URL params or database lookups:

 export async function load({ params }) {